wallamide/rumcake/docs/src/content/docs/index.md

 ## Working

-The following features are _working_, but may not be stable or has missing components.
+The following features are _working_, but may not be stable or have missing components.

 - USB host communication
 - Bluetooth host communication (only for nRF-based keyboards)